Tekateka/Cryptocurrencies/README.md

 ## Purpose

-The purpose of the analysis is to use unsupervised machine learning to process the cryptocurrency data.
+The purpose of the analysis is to use unsupervised machine learning to process the cryptocurrency data:-
 - To preprocess the data for PCA
 - To reduce data dimensions using PCA
 - Clustering Cryptocurrencies Using K-means